intesys/yAutomation-iOS/README.md

 Sometimes you might need to execute specific operations only in the test target.

-YRobot provides a method for checking if the app was launched with it:
+`yAutomation` provides a method for checking if the app was launched with it:

-    import YRobotConfigurator
+    import yAutomationConfigurator
     ...
-    let isTest = isRunningYRobotTests()
+    let isTest = isRunningYAutomationTests()

 See the Demo `HomeView.swift` file for a sample of this method usage.